Shreekp16/Shreekp16/README.md

 ---

-### 🥗 NutriPredict AI — Personalized Diet Recommendation System
+### Project 1: 🥗 NutriPredict AI — Personalized Diet Recommendation System

 **ML-powered diet recommendation system** that analyzes health and fitness parameters such as **BMI, activity level, blood sugar, cholesterol, and fitness goals** to predict a suitable diet category.